danidee10/danidee10.github.io/_posts/django/2018-01-10-realtime-django-4.markdown

 Now Refresh the browser and you should be able to resume the chat and see your chat history.

 Also open another tab, login and navigate to the chat URL.
-If everything went well you should have the chat history forwarded to you!
+If everything went well you should have the chat history forwarded to you. which means other users can join a chat session.

 ### REALTIME MESSAGING